emberjs/website/source/blog/2018-11-09-the-ember-times-issue-72.md

 ---
 title: The Ember Times - Issue No. 72
-author: Chris Ng, Jessica Jordan, the crowd
+author: Chris Ng, Amy Lam, Jessica Jordan, the crowd
 tags: Recent Posts, Newsletter, Ember.js Times, Ember Times, 2018 alias : "blog/2018/11/09-the-ember-times-issue-X72X.html"
 responsive: true
 ---

-<SAYING-HELLO-IN-YOUR-FAVORITE-LANGUAGE> Emberistas! 🐹
+Kedu Emberistas! 🐹

 <SOME-INTRO-HERE-TO-KEEP-THEM-SUBSCRIBERS-READING>.
-We need **Emberistas at JSConf EU**, so submit a talk to the newly opened CFP! 🗣️ Let's take a look into **more informative Routes** 🤓,
+We need **Emberistas at JSConf EU**, so submit a talk to the newly opened CFP! 🗣️ Let's take a look into **more informative Routes** 🤓, Watch a tutorial on how to build a live updating league table in Ember 3.5 📹

 ---